Carbs have gotten a bad reputation.

 Quinoa is packed with health benefits, making it one of the best gluten-free grains out there.

-It’s also one of the few plant foods that contains all nine essential amino acids, making it a complete protein.
+It’s also one of the few plant foods that contain all nine essential amino acids, making it a complete protein.

 That’s right – while other plant foods might contain some protein, they often need to be paired with other protein sources to create a complete protein.
 Quinoa, on the other hand, is able to provide plenty of protein all on its own.